pinheiroGroup/Kinbiont.jl/README.md

 16. Distributions.jl

-# The main functions of JFBC
+# The main functions of JMAKi
 ## Data and annotation formatting
 ## Simulate ODE
 ```